Power Apps – DB Reality!

-Back to the plot – Power Apps with real databases (not SharePoint or Excel files, neither of which are “delegable” ie guaranteed to deliver confident queries with more than 2,000 records without a mass of hassle).
-After all, we generally deal with millions of records, not thousands.
+So back to the plot – Power Apps with real databases (not SharePoint or Excel files, neither of which are “delegable” ie guaranteed to deliver confident queries with more than 2,000 records without a mass of hassle).
+After all, we generally deal with millions of records, not just thousands.
 So after seeing how excellent Power Apps was with running up quick screens on both Android and iPhones (or tablets and even browsers), we did some test apps and rolled out a client one for UAT.
 So far so good.
 But it revealed those caveats.
 Let’s go back to the drawing board with a base app for repro – a stripped down Mini Timesheet App.

 Mini Timesheet Test App

 Keeping it simple to avoid unnecessary fields, we have:

 - Notes: Text (Multiline in App, nvarchar in SQL Server);

 - Hours: Decimal, with a SQL Server Check Constraint < 8.

 Overriding record-level Save icons are the top global ones:

 - Save Basic: Use ForAll to save any changes on every record in one hit.

 - Via Collection: Additionally use internal Collection object to “regulate” the records pre-save.